-Tickets will be available beginning Monday the week of the game through 5:00 p.m. of the day of the game at the Student Union Information Center or the Varsity Center.
+Full-time student tickets for basketball games will be available beginning Monday the week of the game through 5:00 p.m. the day of the game.
+There are about 1,900 student tickets available for basketball games.

 Student Guest Tickets